VEZY/MultiScaleTreeGraph.jl/README.md

 write_mtg("test.mtg",mtg)
 ```

-You can also transform it into a DataFrame as follows:
+You can also transform it into a DataFrame like so:

 ```julia
 DataFrame(mtg, [:length_mm, :XX])
 ```

-You can learn more about MTG.jl in the documentation.
+You can learn more about MTG.jl in the [documentation of the package](https://vezy.github.io/MTG.jl/dev/).

 ## 3. Roadmap